datanav/docs/training/040_projects_and_infrastructure/030_Novice.rst

   Know your systems...

-  - ...
+  - especially when integrating them with one another
-  - ...
+  - as this will minimize the effort needed to create a robust architectural solution

 The last aspect we will consider in this section is the fact that you should know your systems when working on a Sesam project.
 This may sound somewhat simple, albeit often times the complexity of systems, especially when integrating them with one another, is something that should not be easily overlooked.

 What is interesting about systems is that they usually vary in format, will have specific query possibilities, authentification methods and should be implemented in Sesam with respect to a desired solution architecture.

 A solution architecture is an architectural description of a desired solution.
-Such a description will vary in complexity, in terms of what it conveys to a receiver, albeit it is extremely important that is it transparent in its proposed architecural solution.
+Such a description will vary in complexity, in terms of what it conveys to a receiver, albeit it is extremely important that it is transparent and adequately detailed in its proposed architecural solution to satisfy stakeholders.
 As an example, imagine drafting an architectural solution for the following line of business systems:

 - Salesforce - project records
 - PostgreSQL - historic data for reporting